dabreegster/odjitter/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-9-1.png" width="30%" /><img src="README_files/figure-gfm/unnamed-chunk-9-2.png" width="30%" /><img src="README_files/figure-gfm/unnamed-chunk-9-3.png" width="30%" />

+Note: `odjitter` uses a random number generator to sample points, so the output will change each time you run it, unless you set the `rng-seed`, as documented in the next section.

 # Details

 For full details on `odjitter`’s arguments run `odjitter --help` which